What is NHFQ?

 Up close with a Striped Whipsnake

 Started by Ken Norris in 1973, Natural History Field Quarter (NHFQ) is a 15-unit upper division Environmental Studies class taught each spring quarter.
-Ecology and Evolutionary Biology students can also receive 10 units of upper-division credit for the course.
-The course is open to all majors.
+It is open to all majors.

 Core Curriculum